okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-sign-in-widget/main/index.md

 ## About the Okta Sign-In Widget

-The widget is a JavaScript library that gives you a full-featured and customizable sign-in experience that you can use to authenticate users of web and mobile applications.
+The widget is a JavaScript library that provides a full-featured and customizable sign-in experience that you can use to authenticate web and mobile app users.

-The widget is used on the Okta default sign-in page to start an Okta SSO session and to set the Okta [session cookie](/docs/guides/session-cookie/) in the web browser.
+Use the widget on the Okta default sign-in page to start an Okta SSO session and to set the Okta [session cookie](/docs/guides/session-cookie/) in the web browser.
 The widget can also perform a complete [OpenID Connect (OIDC)](/docs/concepts/oauth-openid/) flow and/or integrate with [external Identity Providers](/docs/concepts/identity-providers/).

 This article teaches you how to upgrade the Sign-In Widget when it’s used in any of the following ways:

 * Redirect sign-in page (default): Okta provides a sign-in page that is available at your [org's URL](/docs/concepts/okta-organizations/).
 By default, a user who signs in on this page is redirected to the Okta user dashboard.
-* Redirect sign-in page (customizable): Okta provides a sign-in page that you can customize and make available under a custom domain that is a subdomain of your company's top-level domain.
+* Redirect sign-in page (customizable): Okta provides a sign-in page that you can customize.
+You can then make it available under a custom domain that's a subdomain of your company's top-level domain.
 * Embedded (self-hosted): You can embed the widget directly into your application.

 After you've completed the widget upgrade, review the [Okta Identity Engine overview](/docs/concepts/oie-intro/) to take advantage of the new features in Identity Engine.